-- Educate and train consumers about accessibility requirements. - Continue to advocate for acceptable resolutions in active complaints. - Identify new ADA compliance issues. - Educate e-merchants about standards for accessible web sites
+- Educate and train consumers about accessibility requirements. - Continue to advocate for acceptable resolutions in active complaints. - Identify new ADA compliance issues. - I. Ridge Hill Shopping Center - a.
+Facilitate an accessible shuttle service for customers with disabilities within Ridge Hill - b.
+Increase the availability of free on-street parking within Ridge Hill - Educate e-merchants about standards for accessible web sites

-- 1. A minimum of two businesses will improve accessibility. - 2.
+- 1. A minimum of one business complex will improve accessibility. - 2.
 At least one e-merchant will improve the accessibility of its website.